Q: How can therapists treating individuals with Adult ADHD equitably include the partner of adults with ADHD?

-You'll find that these two questions guided the effort behind Adult ADHD-Focused Couple Therapy: Clinical Interventions, by Gina Pera and Arthur L. Robin (Routledge; anticipated release December, 2015), with contributions from clinicians who are experts in their fields.
+These two questions guided the effort behind Adult ADHD-Focused Couple Therapy: Clinical Interventions, by Gina Pera and Arthur L. Robin (Routledge; 2016).

 This is the first clinical guide that merges evidence-based treatment guidelines for Adult ADHD with empirically based principles of couple therapy.

-Our online training is largely based on this book, as well as the editors' other work in this field.
-(Please see information about training for individuals and couples here).
+Our online training is largely based on this book, as well as the editors' other work in this field as well as other experts.

-For thousands of couples in the U.S. alone—and perhaps even millions—the "ADHD piece" will provide the cornerstone to understanding, and healing, their previously intractable problems.
+For millions of couples in the U.S. alone—and millions more worldwide—the "ADHD piece" provides the cornerstone to understanding and healing problems long viewed as intractable.

 Based On Landmark Clinical Guide

-For four years, we painstakingly whittled away at our goal: providing clinicians with a highly readable, manageable, and practical clinical guide—one that merges evidence-based guidelines for Adult ADHD treatment with those for couple therapy.
+For four years, we (Arthur Robin, PhD, and Gina Pera) painstakingly whittled away at our goal: providing clinicians with a highly readable, manageable, and practical clinical guide—a guide that merges evidence-based guidelines for Adult ADHD treatment with those for couple therapy.

 - Russell A. Barkley, PhD